 - How safe ECV is for you and your baby

 - Options for birth if your baby remains breech

-This patient information leaflet is based on the RCOG clinical guideline The Management of Breech Presentation, which contains a full list of the sources of evidence used to produce this guidance.
+This patient information is based on the RCOG Green-top clinical guideline External Cephalic Version and Reducing Incidence of Term Breech Presentation and The Management of Breech Presentation which contain full lists of the sources of evidence used to produce the guidance.